 The design had serious buffeting problems and although at least a dozen wre built it was not placed into mass production.

-The aircraft in the still belongs to the Oihama Ku (aka Oppama) as indicated by the "オヒ" (OHI), the only visible part of the tail marking.
+The aircraft in the still belongs to the Oppama Ku as indicated by the "オヒ" (OHI), the only visible part of the tail marking.
 For more on the unit, check here.

 A photo of the same aircraft from a different angle is in "Broken Wings of the Samurai" p.
 58.